 Arduino Art Projects

-For remote management tips, see our guide on setting up arduino web servers.
+For remote management tips, see our guide on setting up esp32 web servers or check my guide on LilyGo T-Display S3 ESP32 projects.

 Getting In Sync with Multiple Arduino Boards